What is a checkride for pilots?

 How bad is the pilot shortage?

 Did you know the aviation industry will need 120,000 new pilots in North America alone over the next 20 years?
 Yet, flight training schools can’t keep up with the demand.
 I have been in the aviation business for decades, as was my father and as is my son.
 Although we’ve seen an occasional blip, the pilot shortage has been a reality since commercial flight became available to the public.
 If the pilot shortage is on your radar, continue reading to learn more.
-Quick Navigation to Pilot Shortage Background Resolving the Shortage The Global Pilot Shortage: History, Causes, and Future Concerns The aviation industry continues to face significant challenges as the pilot shortage around the world remains a critical issue.
-It … Read more
+The Global Pilot Shortage: History, Causes, and Future Concerns The aviation industry continues to face significant challenges as the pilot shortage around the world remains a critical issue.
+It has intensified, impacting commercial aviation, military operations, and regional … Read more

 The Role of Women in Aviation: Past, Present, and Future